google/WebFundamentals/src/content/en/updates/2019/08/twas-quickstart.md

 ## Creating your asset link file {: #creating-your-asset-link-file }

-Now that your app is installed (with either the debug or release key) you can generate the Digital Asset Link file.
+Now that your app is installed (with either the debug or release key), you can generate the Digital Asset Link file.
 I’ve created the
 [Asset Link Tool](https://play.google.com/store/apps/details?id=dev.conn.assetlinkstool) to help you